Shahnawaaz1/ridesight-ml/README.md

-📊 RightSight ML : Mobility Analytics & Forecasting
+📊 RidetSight ML : Mobility Analytics & Forecasting

 This project is an interactive dashboard and machine learning system designed to analyze ride-hailing booking data and provide actionable insights into ride patterns, cancellations, and revenue forecasting.